yezz123/authx/docs/configuration/models/index.md

 ## Get Started

-Start using the Defined models in your application, by reading:
+Start using the defined models in your application, by reading:

 * [Base Models](base.md)
 * [Social Models](social.md)